Alaska Travel Insurance

 Much of Alaska is not fully accessible by road or rail.
 There are only two rail routes, and while they provide excellent views of the landscape, their service is limited.
 Taking a cruise is a much better option for traveling between most locations in Alaska.
 You can also charter a plane, but it is costly.
 Driving is a flexible option, but the distances are huge and you will incur a fair cost on fuel.

 Where to stay

 You have the choice to stay in luxury lodges in the wilderness with all the modern amenities, or you can experience camping facilities that cost much less.
 There's an abundance of budget hotels, B -&-B options and rentable cabins spread across the state as well.
 Cabins offer basic facilities, but travelers are expected to bring their own food, bedding, and cooking supplies.

 Before You Travel to Alaska - Do This

-Carry bug-spray, as mosquitos in particular can be a nuisance.
+- Carry bug-spray, as mosquitoes in particular can be a nuisance.